-DJ Shipley, co-founder of GBRS Group and former Tier 1 operator, shares his effective parenting strategies for connecting with teenagers.
-He emphasizes adopting a 'dude' persona over a strict mentor or dad role to foster open communication.
-The core advice centers on active, non-judgmental listening and creating a safe space for children to express themselves, even when parents are tired.
+DJ Shipley, co-founder of GBRS Group and former Tier 1 operator, shares practical advice on communicating with teenagers.
+He emphasizes adopting a 'dude' approach rather than a strict parental role to foster open dialogue about adolescent struggles.
+The core strategy involves active, non-judgmental listening to encourage children to 'uncork' their thoughts and feelings, even when parents are tired.

 John Lovell critiques the state-run education system, likening it to sending children to 'Caesar' and expecting them to return as independent thinkers rather than citizens of the state.
 He argues that the sheer volume of time spent in schools allows government ideology to heavily influence children, often overpowering parental efforts to instill different values.
 Lovell suggests parents must actively counteract this influence to raise their children effectively.